awslabs/aws-glue-catalog-sync-agent-for-hive/README.md

 ![architecture](architecture.png)

-Within the [HiveGlueCatalogSyncAgent](src/main/java/com/amazonaws/services/glue/catalog/HiveGlueCatalogSyncAgent.java), the DDL from metastore events is captured and written to a [Tape2](https://github.com/square/tape) queue, which is a disk backed queue that survives application restarts.
+Within the [HiveGlueCatalogSyncAgent](src/main/java/com/amazonaws/services/glue/catalog/HiveGlueCatalogSyncAgent.java), the DDL from metastore events is captured and written to a ConcurrentLinkedQueue.

 ![internals](internals.png)